10 Best Practices for Whelping Puppy Litters

 As the puppy is being delivered, the mother will frequently lick her vulva.
 Normally the puppy will arrive with the amniotic sac intact followed by the placenta attached via the umbilical cord.
 The sac is a thin semi-transparent film covering the puppy.

 My girls begin by consuming the placenta and umbilical cord, then they work on the puppy.
 Often, they have already removed the sac as the puppy was coming out of the birth canal.
 You can sit back, and see if she can do it all on her own.
 I tend to be very hands-on.
 I prefer to cut the umbilical cord myself, and if the sac is intact, I will want to get the puppy breathing as soon as possible.
+I prefer to leave the umbilical cord intact, while I clear the puppies airway and then remove the sac.
+The umbilical cord will continue to supply oxygen and nutrients for several minutes after birth.

 Not all mothers know instinctively what to do when delivering their first litter.
 Luna hid in fright under an end table after she delivered her first puppy, leaving it up to us to remove the sac and umbilical cord.
 As the litter continued to arrive, she caught on, and was able to handle the last couple of puppies herself.